How to Plan a Trip to Grand Prismatic Spring

 The Grand Prismatic Spring is one of the most popular tourist attractions in Yellowstone National Park.
 But what many people don’t realize is that it is also one of the most dangerous places in the park.
 The spring gets its name from its vibrant colors, which are created by bacteria that thrive in the hot water.

 The water in the spring can reach temperatures of up to 122 degrees Fahrenheit, and it is this extreme heat that makes the spring so dangerous.
+Every year, there are reports of people being injured or even killed after falling into the spring.
+The hot water can cause severe burns, and if someone were to fall into the deep end of the pool they could easily drown.

-There have been several fatalities over the years, and dozens of people have been seriously injured.
 So why do people keep coming back to this dangerous place?
 The answer is simple: because it’s absolutely stunning.

 The colors are unlike anything else on Earth, and it’s a truly unique experience to see in person.
 Just be sure to stay safe and never venture too close to the edge!